Plumsail/forms-docs/source/introduction.rst

 This is achived by using Bootstrap's grids which are used by default on every form.
 Plumsail Forms give you full control over layout of the elements on the form.

+You can read more about new containers and their properties :doc:`here </designer/containers>`.

 Publish anywhere and post data to anywhere
 --------------------------------------------------